 Thermal cameras can detect small differences in heat (as little as 0.01°C –) and display them in shades of grey or other colors.
 Different materials absorb and radiate energy at different rates.
 A thermal camera will detect these differences and convert them into detailed images.

 Infrared cameras essentially the same as thermal cameras.
 The 8um to 15um range of the Infrared spectrum (shown above) is where almost all thermal cameras and scopes operate which is where humans, animals and almost all other objects emit heat radiation.
 Infrared cameras cab span the entire infrared spectrum from .75um to 1000um.

 Sometimes infrared or thermal cameras are placed into the same category as night vision cameras/goggles.
 This is not correct as night vision devices use a light intensifying tube to magnify visible light (start light or other available light) 1000's of times which allows us the see the images.
 Nigh vision devices will not work in total darkness whereas thermal imaging devices will.

 A thermal scope is a sighting device combining thermographic technologies to magnifying optics aiming reticles.
 These thermal scopes can be mounted on small firearms as well as larger and heavier weapons.
 Thermal sights are used for night hunting and military operations.

-They’re particularly useful for nighttime hunting.
+They’re particularly useful for nighttime hunting such as hog hunting.
 The differences in temperature between surroundings and other living organisms (animals) make it easy to detect sources of heat from the animal.
-It creates a high visual contrast between living organisms and the enviroment.
+It creates a high visual contrast between living organisms and the environment.

 Thermal scopes detect radiation so there’s no visible light needed to produce an image.
 They can be used during the day and at night time.
 Humans and animals are warmer than their surrounding areas so a thermal scope is able to detect them at long distances day or night.